-The drop in agricultural production after experiencing weather risk in the current growing season translates into significant decreases in net household income, which is again transformed using the inverse hyperbolic sine transformation (cols.
-3 and 4 of Table 6).
-This is in line with a solid body of evidence documenting weather effects on income (Dell et al., 2012; Dell et al., 2014; Kotz et al. 2022).
+The drop in agricultural production after experiencing weather risk in the current growing season translates into significant decreases in net household income, which is again transformed using the inverse hyperbolic sine transformation (Table 6, columns (3) and (4)).
+This is in line with a solid body of evidence documenting weather effects on income (Dell, Jones, and Olken 2012, 2014; Kotz, Levermann, and Wenz 2022).
 Effects on net income are not persistent over time, with the first lags of the weather risk variables being not significant at conventional levels.
-Part of the negative income shock following weather risk is offset by increased wage income (cols.
-5 and 6), due to increased wage employment (cols.
-7 and 8), which points to (partly) effective income smoothing strategies.
+Part of the negative income shock following weather risk is offset by increased wage income (columns (5) and (6)) due to increased wage employment (columns (7) and (8)), which points to (partly) effective income smoothing strategies.

-With regard to perceived tenure security, these effects on the households' economic situation can point to potential mechanism related to 'guard' labor.
+Regarding perceived tenure security: these effects on the households' economic situation can point to a potential mechanism related to guard labor.
 The increases in wage employment following weather risk suggest that households respond to weather risk with less labor used for protecting their land, which could decrease perceived tenure security.
-At the same time, such reduced presence on the land can make the household more exposed to conflicts, if unguarded land is taken advantage of.
+At the same time, such reduced presence on the land can make the household more exposed to conflicts.

 The negative income shock could further exacerbate tenure insecurity, as it makes households more vulnerable to outside land claims and reduces their ability to apply for (costly) land certificates.
-Ali et al. (2016) show that income plays an important role in the acquisition of land certificates, although other studies do not find a significant relation between income and tenure security (Sipangule, 2017; Yi et al., 2014).
+Ali et al. (2016) show that income plays an important role in the acquisition of land certificates, although other studies do not find a significant relation between income and tenure security (Yi, Köhlin, and Xu 2014; Sipangule 2017).